 Milo Baughman & Thayer Coggin

-Thayer Coggin (1922-2003), started his furniture company with a lone vision to create modern American furniture that would prove timeless in appeal and built to last generations.
-Following time in the US Army during World War II, Thayer returned to his hometown of High Point, NC and soon began a long, fruitful collaboration with designer Milo Baughman (1923-2003).
+Thayer Coggin's founder, Thayer Coggin (1922-2003), embarked on a mission to create modern American furniture that would prove timeless in appeal and built to last generations.
+Following his service in the US Army during World War II, he returned to High Point, NC, and soon began a long, fruitful collaboration with designer Milo Baughman (1923-2003).
 Also an Army veteran, Milo had established himself in 1940s California as an important arbiter of modern style in America, becoming a leader in The California Style design movement.

 As a design-savvy and starstruck young man living in mid-1940s Los Angeles, Milo Baughman was inspired by the stylish Hollywood set designs of the eras golden age of movies.
 He once wrote, “I’m much more interested in the atmosphere of a space than in design as such… I used to go to Astaire and Rogers films twice, once to admire their incomparable dancing, the second time to admire the sets which were so unashamedly moderne.”
 Milo was dazzled by the materials used to great effect in these celluloid spaces: gleaming glass, chrome and brass, highly-lacquered ebony and mahogany and lustrous linen and mohair.
 “I loved (its) glamorous, overscaled, streamlined furniture.
 I loved its mixture of bold but controlled proportions, sophistication and simplicity, daring and restraint,” Milo wrote about the “Skyscraper style” of these imagined spaces.